vizdata-f21/project-1-the_outliers/README.md

 certain brand categories.

 ### Approach

-\[(1-2 paragraphs) Describe what types of plots you are going to make to address your question.
-For each plot, provide a clear explanation as to why this plot (e.g. boxplot, barplot, histogram, etc.) is best for providing the information you are asking about.The two plots should be of different types, and at least one of the two plots needs to use either color mapping or facets.\]

 Graph 1: Our first graph sought to explore the prevalence of ad characteristics over time.
 Originally, we hoped to show this data in a